datahop/docs-website/docs/index.md

 <img class="center" src="./imgs/data.png" />
 </p>

+DataHop allows transfering content between devices without requiring any kind of Internet connectivity, neither any additional network device, without consuming your mobile data plan.

 ### Privacy and security

 <p align="center">
 <img class="center" src="./imgs/secure.png" />
 </p>

+DataHop communications are fully private and all transfers are local and encrypted.
+No content or data is stored in remote servers.

 ### No location tracking

 <p align="center">
 <img class="center" src="./imgs/global.png" />
 </p>

+When using DataHop there is no location tracking, no connection is established between smartphone devices and any tracking service.
+Only device-to-device local communications.

 ## Supporters